team-centric-software/simple-d3-heatmap/README.md

 	locale: "de-DE", // defines the format of the date in the axis
 	dayNameLength: "short", // style of the displayed weekday, options => long: "Friday", short: "Fri", narrow: "F" (uses locale)
-	showMonth: true, // displays the months (uses locale) })
+	showMonth: true, // displays the months (uses locale)
+	includeWeekend: true, // include the weekend in weekly calendar or only monday till friday?

+	tooltipClass: "d3-calendar-tooltip", // class of the tooltip
+	mobileViewPx: 1200, // at which width change to mobileview?
+	enableAnimations: true, // enable animations when rendering calendar?
+})
 ```